00miltos00/hello-world/README.md

 # hello-world
- Thiw is my first GitHub repository!
+ This is my first GitHub repository!

  My name is Vouzounaras Miltiadis from Athens, Greece and I'm a student at the Technological Educational Institution of Athens.